That is how many people in the prisons of the United States have never been found guilty – they are still awaiting a trial.

 Before we dive into the mechanisms of bail bonding, it is essential to understand what bail is and the difference between bail and a bail bond.

 An example could better understand this.
-Suppose Peter has been arrested on some charge, and the judge has set his bail for $15,000.
+Suppose Peter has been arrested on some charge, and the judge has set his bail at $15,000.
 Unfortunately, Peter does not have $15,000 in hand right now.
-Peter can get a surety bail bond by hiring a bondsman who would charge around $1500, or 10% of the bail amount for their services.
+Peter can get a surety bail bond by hiring a bondsman who would charge around $1500, or 10% of the bail amount, for their services.

 Peter would not have to post the remaining $13,500 of the bail but must put value assets equal to that money as collateral.
-That could include the house, the car, or anything else that matches the value.
+That could include the house, the car, or whatever matches the value.
 If Peter does not appear in court for his trial, the bondsman will use the collateral to pay $13,500 to the court.

-On the other hand, if Peter appears in court and the trial is concluded, regardless of whether Peter is found guilty or not, the remaining $13,500 would not be asked.
-The $1500 paid as a service fee would be all Peter would have to arrange for.
-However, if Peter does not fire a bondsman, he would arrange all $15,000 for bail.
+On the other hand, if Peter appears in court and the trial is concluded, the remaining $13,500 would not be asked whether Peter is found guilty or not.
+The $1500 service fee would be all Peter would have to arrange for.
+However, if Peter does not fire a bondsman, he will place all $15,000 for bail.

 Bail bonds are not a common practice worldwide, so it is a blessing that we live in a country where this type of assistance is found.
-The United States of America and the Philippines are the only countries in the world that allow for bail bonding.
+The United States of America and the Philippines are the only countries that allow bail bonding.
 However, being in the United States is not enough.
-You should check your state’s laws because not all states allow bail bonding.
+You should check your state’s laws because not all states enable bail bonding.

-Thus defendant is paying the bail to comply with all the pre-trial requirements, including drug testing for narcotic charges or restriction of travel.
+Thus, the defendant is paying the bail to comply with all the pre-trial requirements, including drug testing for narcotic charges or travel restrictions.